smartinternz02/SI-GuidedProject-85558-1658919695/README.md

 4. Snap Random Forest Classifier is found to be the best classifier for predictions.
 5. We test the set before deploying the app.
 6. Created Node-Red App to launch app.
-7. The app is then created.
+7. The node red app for "Effective Heart Disease Prediction Using IBM Auto AI Service" is created and launched.

+The URL for this app is https://node-red-iscsw-2022-07-27.mybluemix.net/ui/#!/0?socketid=rjsWuM0QL7fNlhffAAAB

 Result is shown in the screenshot: "Screenshot of prediction in App.png"